On syzygy categories over Iwanaga-Gorenstein algebras: Reduction, minimality and finiteness: Introduction

 Let $J=A e_i A$ be the two-sided ideal generated by $e_i$ and let $B=A/J$ be the quotient algebra.
 Then $B$ is also 2-Calabi-Yau tilted (Proposition~\ref{prop 22}) and the quiver of $B$ is obtained from $Q$ by removing the vertex $i$ and all arrows incident to it.
 We are studying the relation between $\cmp A $ and $\cmp B$.

 The following theorem is our second main result.
 It gives a realization of $\cmp B$ inside $\cmp A$ that uses the ext-perpendicular category $J^\perp$ of $J$, whose objects are the Cohen-Macaulay modules that have no extension with $J$.
+Let $\Fac J$ denote the full subcategory of $\text{mod}\, A$ consisting of all modules that are quotients of sums of $J$.

 \begin{thm} (Theorem \ref{thm:eq}) Let $A$ be a 2-Calabi-Yau tilted algebra, $J=Ae_iA$ and $B=A/J.$ Then there are equivalences of categories